+(1) The minister must cause a register or registers to be maintained for the congregations of the parish in which -
-- (1) The minister must cause a register or registers to be maintained for the congregations of the parish in which - (a) he will record or cause to be recorded the following details of each service of public worship conducted in the parish - - (i) the time, date and place of the service, and - (ii) the number of persons attending the service, and - (iii) the name of the person, if any, preaching at the service, and - (b) he will record or cause to be recorded the following details of each baptism service conducted in the parish - - (i) the date and place on which the baptism service took place, and - (ii) the full name and address of the person baptised,

-- (iii) the date of birth of the person baptised, and - (iv) if the person baptised was an infant, the full name and address of each parent of the person, and - (v) the name of the officiating minister, and - (c) he will record or cause to be recorded the following details of each confirmation service conducted in the parish - - the date and place on which the confirmation service took place, and - (ii) the full name of each person confirmed, and - (iii) the date each person was baptised, and - (iv) the name of the officiating bishop, and - (d) he will retain or cause to be retained a certificate of marriage in respect of each marriage conducted in the parish, and - (e) he will record or cause to be recorded the following details of each funeral service conducted in or in association with the parish - - (i) the date and place of the funeral service, and - (ii) the name and address of the deceased, and - (iii) the deceased's date of death, and - (iv) the name of the officiating minister. - (2) The minister is responsible for the safe custody of all congregation registers and records, other than current books of account. - (3) The registers must be kept within the parish office or in such other place as the Archbishop may from time to time appoint in writing. - (4) The minister must make the registers available on request for inspection by the Archbishop, the Regional Bishop, the Regional Archdeacon or another person appointed by the Archbishop in writing for that purpose and must make a search of the register and furnish an extract if requested by the Archbishop, the Regional Bishop, the Regional Archdeacon or such other person appointed by the Archbishop.
-The minister may on the application of any other person and on the payment of a reasonable fee make a search and furnish an extract from the register. - (5) If there is no minister, the minister's functions under this rule attach to the wardens.
+- (a) he will record or cause to be recorded the following details of each service of public worship conducted in the parish - (i) the time, date and place of the service, and - (ii) the number of persons attending the service, and - (iii) the name of the person, if any, preaching at the service, and - (b) he will record or cause to be recorded the following details of each baptism service conducted in the parish - (i) the date and place on which the baptism service took place, and - (ii) the full name and address of the person baptised, and - (iii) the date of birth of the person baptised, and - (iv) if the person baptised was an infant, the full name and address of each parent of the person, and - (v) the name of the officiating minister, and - (c) he will record or cause to be recorded the following details of each confirmation service conducted in the parish - (i) the date and place on which the confirmation service took place, and - (ii) the full name of each person confirmed, and - (iii) the date each person was baptised, and - (iv) the name of the officiating bishop, and - (d) he will retain or cause to be retained a certificate of marriage in respect of each marriage conducted in the parish, and - (e) he will record or cause to be recorded the following details of each funeral service conducted in or in association with the parish - (i) the date and place of the funeral service, and - (ii) the name and address of the deceased, and - (iii) the deceased's date of death, and - (iv) the name of the officiating minister. - (2) Subject to sub-rule (4) - (a) the minister is responsible for the safe custody and preservation of all congregation registers and records (other than current books of account), and - (b) the congregation registers must be kept as bound books or in such other form as accords with any records management and archival requirements approved by or on behalf of the Registrar, and - (c) the congregation registers must be kept in a secure place within the parish office or in such other place as the Archbishop may from time to time appoint in writing.

+(3) The minister must make the registers available on request for inspection by the Archbishop, the Regional Bishop, the Regional Archdeacon or another person appointed by the Archbishop in writing for that purpose and must make a search of the register and furnish an extract if requested by the Archbishop, the Regional Bishop, the Regional Archdeacon or such other person appointed by the Archbishop.
+The minister may on the application of any other person and on the payment of a reasonable fee make a search and furnish an extract from the register.